-In fact, as a TCP relationship therapist for cloud services, applications and networks, I have learned that troubleshooting based on this meta data turns out to be far more effective and efficient; provided there is an easy way of slicing-and-dicing all that Wire Data.
+In fact, as a TCP-relationship therapist for cloud services, applications and networks, I have learned that troubleshooting based on this meta data turns out to be far more effective and efficient; provided there is an easy way of slicing-and-dicing all this TCP-session-data.

 The proof is in the numbers

-After 3 weeks of TCP-level of number crunching for all sessions, all users and all applications running over this internet connection, the database usage was still far less than 1 TB.
+After 3 weeks of number crunching across all TCP sessions, all users and all applications running over this internet connection, the database usage was still far less than 1 TB.
 In fact, the number cruncher was able to store 15 days of 1-minute data in just 346 Gbytes of diskspace.

 The full story